varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   false.
 Set it to true to parse the object for ESI directives.
 Will only be honored if req.esi is true.

 beresp.do_gzip
   Boolean.
 Gzip the object before storing it.
 Defaults to false.
+When http_gzip_support is on Varnish will request already compressed content from the backend and as such compression in Varnish is not needed.

 beresp.do_gunzip
   Boolean.
 Unzip the object before storing it in the cache.
 Defaults